Michael Sandham: Plotting a massacre

 Price further informed Kellestine that he would become the new Canadian Bandido president if he succeeded in "pulling the patches" of the "no surrender crew" while the Winnipeg chapter would be granted "full patches", making them into full members.
-Price stated that Sandham would serve as the new national secretary while the Toronto would be disbanded, to be replaced by a new chapter in London, Ontario.
-Price concluded by stating that both Kellestine and Sandham would be expelled as well if they failed with removing the patches being worn by the rogue Toronto chapter.
+Price stated that Sandham would serve as the new national secretary while the Toronto chapter would be disbanded, to be replaced by a new chapter in London, Ontario.
+Price concluded by stating that both Kellestine and Sandham would be expelled as well if they failed to remove the patches being worn by the rogue Toronto chapter.
 At his trial in 2009, Sandham testified that Price who was representing Pike had told him that Muscedere and the rest of the "no surrender crew" were to be killed with Kellestine to become the new leader of the Canadian Bandidos as the reward.
 After the meeting in the Peace Arch Park, Weiche chose to remain in Vancouver, though he regularly exchanged phone calls with Sandham.

 In his emails to his enemy Raposo after the meeting in the Peace Arch Park, Sandham adopted a mocking, condescending tone of superiority, as he was secure in the knowledge that Houston was on his side.
 On 13 March 2006, Sandham mocked Raposo in an email by claiming the Winnipeg chapter now had 35 members (which was considerably more than the Toronto chapter), through he signed his email "Much love, loyalty and respect, Probationary Bandido Taz".
-Between 20–22 March, Sandham again went to Vancouver to meet with American Bandidos in the Peace Arch Park.
+Between 20 and 22 March, Sandham again went to Vancouver to meet with American Bandidos in the Peace Arch Park.
 The Winnipeg crew claimed that Sandham received a phone call from an American Bandido, Keinard "Hawaiian Ken" Post, asking why the "no surrender crew" were still wearing Bandido patches five months after being expelled and accused them all of incompetence in allowing this situation to persist.